mas-bandwidth/yojimbo/README.md

 Glenn is currently writing an article series about the development of this library: [Building a Game Network Protocol](http://gafferongames.com/2016/05/10/building-a-game-network-protocol/).

-You can support Glenn's work writing articles and open source code on [Patreon](http://www.patreon.com/gafferongames).
+You can support Glenn's work writing articles and open source code via [Patreon](http://www.patreon.com/gafferongames).

 ## License